aindilis/flp/README.md

 -   Generating a complex monthly financial plan with contingencies for unexpected expenses and if certain income doesn't come through

-<a id="org790712b"></a>
+<a id="org727a402"></a>

 ## Links

--   Here is the main FLP code site:
+-   Here is the main FLP (Free Life Planner) code site:
     -   <https://github.com/aindilis/free-life-planner>

--   Here is the release of FRDCSA Panoply Git VM (containing older and stripped down versions of FRDCSA and Free Life Planner):
+-   Here is the release of FRDCSA (Formalized Research Database: Cluster, Study and Apply) Panoply Git VM (Virtual Machine) (containing older and stripped down versions of FRDCSA and Free Life Planner):
     -   <https://github.com/aindilis/frdcsa-panoply-git-20200329>

 -   Here is a story describing the Free Life Planner: